Shania99/HyperscalarWatch/README.md

 ## What It Does

-HyperscalerrWatch has four moving parts:
+HyperscalerWatch has four moving parts:

 1. `SimSat/` simulates the satellite and serves imagery on `http://localhost:9005`.
 2. `scripts/satellite.py` fetches tiles, runs the vision model, and writes downlink packets to `downlink_packets.jsonl`.